 Lind's sand mining equipment consists of two tugboats, the Trig Lind and the Petaluma, and a hopper barge, the J5200, which is equipped with suction dredge equipment.
-The barge J5200 is 200 feet long by 45 feet wide, with a total cargo capacity of approximately 1,850 cubic yards (cy).
-Lind's equipment and methods limit it to mining in water depths from approximately -15 feet to -40 feet mean lower low water (MLLW).
+The barge J5200 is 200 feet long by 45 feet wide, with a total cargo capacity of approximately 1,850 cy.

 During mining operations, the end of the suction pipe is buried about 5 to 8 feet into the sand substrate.
 The 14-inch diameter suction pipe opening is equipped with a 6-inch "grizzly," a square grid to prevent entrainment of material 6 inches or larger in diameter.
 Water and sand are drawn into the drag head by the suction of a centrifugal pump.
 Water drawn into the suction pipe through the substrate creates a sand-water slurry that allows the sand to be suspended and pumped into the hopper barge.
-Lind's equipment has a maximum pumping capacity of 5,000 gallons per minute (gpm).
-At Middle Ground Shoal, the sand to water proportion is normally approximately 23% sand and 77% water.
+Lind's equipment has a maximum pumping capacity of 5,000 gpm and typically gets a sand-to-water composition approximately 27% sand and 73% water in the Suisun Channel.
+Lind's equipment and methods limit it to mining in water from approximately -15 feet to -40 feet MLLW.